Icarus-An/notes/cs/java_oca/chapter1.md

     - You should make a final class only if you need an absolute guarantee that none of the methods in that class will ever be overridden
   - ## Abstract Classes
     - An abstract class can never be instantiated.
-    - *Noticethat the methods marked abstract end in a semicolon rather than curly braces.
+    - *Notice that the methods marked abstract end in a semicolon rather than curly braces.
+    - The first concrete subclass of an abstract class must implement all abstract methods of the suoperclass.
+  - ## Difference between protected and default (none) Modifier
+    1. ### Two way of accessing member: Inheritance and Reference
+       inheritance: (access by subclass), reference: (access by dot "." operator), same package, outside package.
+    2. ### Protected modifier
+       Only cannot access from outside package by inheritance.
+       Once the subclass-outside-the-package inherits the protected member, that member (as inherited by the subclass) becomes private to any code outside the subclass, with the exception of subclasses of the subclass.
+    3. ### default (none) modifier
+       Can only access from same package